-- 1. This Standard should be applied by an employer in accounting for employee benefits. - 2.
-This Standard does not deal with reporting by employee benefit plans (see IAS 26, accounting and reporting by retirement benefit plans). - 3.
-This Standard applies to all employee benefits, including those provided: - (a) under formal plans or other formal agreements between an enterprise and individual employees, groups of employees or their representatives;

-- under legislative requirements, or through industry arrangements, whereby enterprises are required to contribute to national, State, industry or other multi-employer plans; or - (c) by those informal practices that give rise to a constructive obligation.
-Informal practices give rise to a constructive obligation where the enterprise has no realistic alternative but to pay employee benefits.
-An example of a constructive obligation is where a change in the enterprise's informal practices would cause unacceptable damage to its relationship with employees.

-4. Employee benefits include:

-- (a) short-term employee benefits, such as wages, salaries and social security contributions, paid annual leave and paid sick leave, profit-sharing and bonuses (if payable within 12 months of the end of the period) and non-monetary benefits (such as medical care, housing, cars and free or subsidised goods or services) for current employees; - (b) post-employment benefits such as pensions, other retirement benefits, post-employment life insurance and post-employment medical care; - (c) other long-term employee benefits, including long-service leave or sabbatical leave, jubilee or other long-service benefits, long-term disability benefits and, if they are not payable wholly within 12 months after the end of the period, profit-sharing, bonuses and deferred compensation; - (d) termination benefits; and - (e) equity compensation benefits.
+- 1 This Standard shall be applied by an employer in accounting for all employee benefits, except those to which IFRS 2 Share-based Payment applies. - 2 This Standard does not deal with reporting by employee benefit plans (see IAS 26 Accounting and Reporting by Retirement Benefit Plans). - 3 The employee benefits to which this Standard applies include those provided: - (a) under formal plans or other formal agreements between an entity and individual employees, groups of employees or their representatives; - under legislative requirements, or through industry arrangements, whereby entities are required to contribute to national, state, industry or other multi-employer plans; or - (c) by those informal practices that give rise to a constructive obligation.
+Informal practices give rise to a constructive obligation where the entity has no realistic alternative but to pay employee benefits.
+An example of a constructive obligation is where a change in the entity's informal practices would cause unacceptable damage to its relationship with employees. - 4 Employee benefits include: - (a) short-term employee benefits, such as wages, salaries and social security contributions, paid annual leave and paid sick leave, profit-sharing and bonuses (if payable within twelve months of the end of the period) and non-monetary benefits (such as medical care, housing, cars and free or subsidised goods or services) for current employees; - post-employment benefits such as pensions, other retirement benefits, post-employment life insurance and post-employment medical care; - (c) other long-term employee benefits, including long-service leave or sabbatical leave, jubilee or other long-service benefits, long-term disability benefits and, if they are not payable wholly within twelve months after the end of the period, profit-sharing, bonuses and deferred compensation; and - (d) termination benefits.

-Because each category identified in (a) to (e) has different characteristics, this Standard establishes separate requirements for each category.
+Because each category identified in (a)-(d) above has different characteristics, this Standard establishes separate requirements for each category.

-- 5. Employee benefits include benefits provided to either employees or their dependants and may be settled by payments (or the provision of goods or services) made either directly to the employees, to their spouses, children or other dependants or to others, such as insurance companies. - 6.
-An employee may provide services to an enterprise on a full-time, part-time, permanent, casual or temporary basis.
+- Employee benefits include benefits provided to either employees or their dependants and may be settled by payments (or the provision of goods or services) made either directly to the employees, to their spouses, children or other dependants or to others, such as insurance companies. - An employee may provide services to an entity on a full-time, part-time, permanent, casual or temporary basis.
 For the purpose of this Standard, employees include directors and other management personnel.